 Ahh… back to school time!
 So many fun days are ahead of you!
-Here are some color activities for kindergarten that will help start your year off GREAT!
+Here are some activities for teaching colors in kindergarten that will help start your year off GREAT!

 There are some great books about color!